Midriaz/digitalocean-proxy/README.md

 # digitalocean-proxy
 Python script that creates droplets as proxy servers.
-It is cheapest option if you want quality one-day ip4 proxy.
+It is cheapest option if you want good quality private one-day ip4 proxy.

 # RUN
-You must create .env file in project directory.
+Before run you must create .env file in project directory.
 Example:
 ```
 AUTH_TOKEN='your_digitalocean_access_token'
 PROXY_USER='proxy'